programarivm/tutorials/logger/README.md

 * Author: Jordi Bassagañas, [programarivm.com](http://programarivm.com)

 Have you ever needed to log information into a MySQL database via Doctrine entities?
+If so, keep reading.
 In today's tutorial we are building a very simple logger that is able to communicate with the underlying table of your choice.
 We'll be relying on two well-known software design patterns: Singleton and Dependency Injection.

 ## How does this work?